Mudik: Scale

-As there are large numbers of travelers who perform mudik, the government of Indonesia provides additional transportation to handle the resulting massive travel surge in several days prior to and after the Lebaran.
+As there are large numbers of travelers who perform mudik, the government of Indonesia provides additional transportation to handle the resulting massive travel surge in several days before and after the Lebaran.
 In 2013, around 30 million people traveled to their hometowns during Lebaran.
 They spent a total sum of around 90 trillion rupiah (around US$9 billion) in rural areas.
-In 2017 it was estimated that the people that took annual mudik travel reached 33 million people.
+In 2017, it was estimated that the people that took annual mudik travel reached 33 million people and later increased to 80 million people in 2022, and predicted to reach more than 120 million people in 2023.
 This causes massive traffic jams and a sudden rise of demand and volume of intercity transportation.

+According to Indonesian National Police Brigadier General Trunoyudo Wisnu Andiko, the 2024 Mudik season has reached a record of 193 million people who have participated in this exodus cycle.

 Impacts

 Transportation

-The demand for train and airplane tickets usually spikes a month or two prior to Lebaran, prompting an unusually higher cost for tickets for highly sought days of departure.
+The demand for train and airplane tickets usually spikes a month or two before Lebaran, prompting an unusually higher cost for tickets for highly sought days of departure.
 Some airlines might add extra flights or operate larger airplanes to deal with the surge in demand.
 Indonesian train operator Kereta Api Indonesia usually offers additional train trips or introduces longer trains with more cars in order to meet the demand.
 The private operators of intercity and inter-province buses usually charge higher ticket costs during this period.

 The heaviest burdens faced during mudik are congestion and travel delays on public transport or the existing road network.

 The impact is indeed tremendous as millions of buses, cars and motorcycles jam the roads and highways, causing kilometer-long traffic jams each year.
 The massive congestion usually occurs along Trans-Java toll road and Java's Northern Coast Road.

-Various modes of transportation such as motorcycles are used by mudik travelers to reach their hometowns.
-Although it might be done for short range of travel, the police and authorities have discouraged this practice, citing the motorcycle's potential danger and unsuitability for mid- to long-range mudik travel.
+Various modes of transportation, such as motorcycles are used by mudik travelers to reach their hometowns.
+Although it might be done for short ranges of travel, the police and authorities have discouraged this practice, citing the motorcycle's potential danger and unsuitability for mid- to long-range mudik travel.
 Large numbers of mudik accidents involve motorcyclists.
-Thus, to reduce usage of motorcycles, the government tried to lure motorcyclists away from mudik travel by offering mudik gratis, or free mudik program.
-The program offers motorcyclists a free service to send their motorcycles via railways, trucks or ships to their towns separately, while they travel with another mode of transportation instead.
+Thus, to reduce the usage of motorcycles, the government tried to lure motorcyclists away from mudik travel by offering mudik gratis, or free mudik program.
+The program offers motorcyclists a free service to send their motorcycles via railways, trucks or ships to their towns separately while they travel with another mode of transportation instead.
 Despite initial success in reducing mudik motorcyclists in 2014 and 2015, the number of mudik motorcyclists spiked in 2016 to 5.6 million motorcycles.